-- Soften the body butter over a bowl of hot water then whip with a fork if you have energy or a hand whisk like this one.
+- Soften the body butter over a bowl of hot water then whip with a fork if you have the energy or a hand blender like this one.

 - Add in the carrier oils, essential oils and any other scents then whip some more until the butter is white and frothy like icing.

 - Pipe into a suitable jar similar to this one then put in the fridge for about an hour to set.

 - Your DIY body butter is ready.
 Can be used on skin and lips as required.

 - This mix can last for months depending on how much you make.